PhysicsMD/CodeChallenges/30DaysOfJavaScript/Task1/README.md

-# 💻 Day 1: Exercises
+# 💻 Task 1: Exercises

 1. Write a single line comment which says, _comments can make code readable_
 2. Write another single comment which says, _Welcome to 30DaysOfJavaScript_